CarterSavg/Wiki-Dot_Scrapper/README.md

 This project scrappes the data from wikidot 5e and stores the data in a postgreSQL database.

 ## Technologies
-This project uses python as well as python to scrape the data and docker instance of postgreSQL as the database.
+This project uses python to scrape the data and a docker instance of postgreSQL as the database.

 ## Installation
 * Ensure [Python 3.8+](https://www.python.org/downloads/) is installed